The Covid-19 Subsidy Payment is Back

 The Wage Subsidy provides support to businesses that have been significantly impacted and need help to pay their employees.
 It is a lump sum, tax-free payment for employers to keep paying staff and protect jobs.

 Refer to the Work and Income website for information relevant to the current situation.

 The COVID-19 Leave Support Scheme helps employers pay employees, or self employed people, when they need to self-isolate and they cannot work from home.
 For more information visit the COVID-19 Leave Support Scheme page on the Work and Income Website.

 What is the insolvency relief for businesses?

-The Government will be introducing legislation to make temporary changes to the Companies Act to help businesses facing insolvency due to COVID-19 to remain viable, with the aim of keeping New Zealanders in jobs.
+The Government introduced legislation, in May 2020, to make temporary changes to the Companies Act to help businesses facing insolvency due to COVID-19 to remain viable, with the aim of keeping New Zealanders in jobs.